run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 Inference workloads will typically be accessed by consumers residing outside the cluster.
 You will hence want to provide consumers with a URL to access the workload.
 The URL can be found in the Run:ai user interface under the deployment screen (alternatively, run `kubectl get ksvc -n <project-namespace>`).

-However, in order for the URL to be accessible outside the cluster you must configure your DNS as described [here](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#configure-dns){target=_blank}.
+However, for the URL to be accessible outside the cluster you must configure your DNS as described [here](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#configure-dns){target=_blank}.

 ???
 "Altenative Configuration"
     When the above DNS configuration is not possible, you can manually add the `Host` header to the REST request as follows: